 Here’s how you can self-diagnosis lipedema and lipo-lymphedema, as well as effectively seek out a formal diagnosis:

-- Find out if you have a family history of lipedema.
+- Find out if you have a family history of the condition.

 - Familiarize yourself with the stages of lipedema described above and the associated symptoms.

-- Examine your symptoms.
+- Investigate your symptoms and write them down.
 Which symptoms above are you currently experiencing?
 This includes feeling for textural differences between the fat in your affected area, and fat in other areas of your body.
 Do they feel different?
 Do your symptoms fit with one of the stages of lipedema above?
 Keep in mind that it can be hard to do a good objective assessment of one’s own body (even for health professionals), and especially without experience.